As COVID-19 spread rapidly throughout the United States, many organisations did the only thing they could: Send people home to work remotely.

 Lack of workplace recovery planning

 According to a recent survey from Sungard Availability Services conducted by IDC, 43.6% of companies don’t have complete workplace recovery plans.
-Furthermore, 81.2% of organizations identify less than 20% of their employees as being “critical” enough to be considered in workplace recovery plans.
+Furthermore, 81.2% of organisations identify less than 20% of their employees as being “critical” enough to be considered in workplace recovery plans.

 WFH is a default response when disaster strikes businesses that are unprepared.
 But many are now experiencing the drawbacks of WFH, including difficulty collaborating with co-workers, insufficient bandwidth and inadequate endpoint data protection.